Azure/azure-policy/samples/Authorization/allowed-role-definitions/README.md

 # Allowed Role Definitions

-This policy defines a white list of role definitions that can be used in IAM
+This policy defines an allow list of role definitions that can be used in IAM.

 ## Try on Portal